trivago/gollum/docs/producers/elasticsearch.rst

 This producers writes messages to ElasticSearch.
 ElasticSearch expects messages to be JSON encoded so the configuration should assure that messages are arriving as or are converted into a valid JSON format.
 You can use the :doc:`JSON formatter </formatters/json>` to convert messages to valid JSON.
+This producer uses a fuse breaker when cluster health reports a "red" status or the connection is down.
+See the `API documentation <http://gollum.readthedocs.org/en/latest/producers/elasticsearch.html>`_ for additional details.

 Parameters
 ----------